Board of Trustees

 Keith is married to Jamie Helpert (RHS Class of 1997) and they have 3 children.
 Colton, Kinley, and Cason will graduate from the RHS Classes of 2021, 2024, and 2026 respectively.

-Robinson ISD will develop leaders and productive citizens by cultivating a passion for learning and a desire for excellence.
+The vision of Robinson ISD is to develop leaders and engaged citizens by cultivating a passion for learning and a desire for excellence.

 - Persistent and committed learning (ongoing, continual, constant)